 Here’s a visual comparative table of average prices:

-Our advice is always to check the company’s portfolio and talk to their representatives to get a feel of what the company is like.
-We have written more on how to choose a development partner in another article.
+Our advice is always to check the company’s portfolio and talk to its representatives to get a feel of what the company is like.

 Delivery services are here to stay and will be growing in demand and popularity.
 Since developing such an app from scratch is not cheap, our advice is to start with the MVP and then, based on the wishes of customers and employees, add more features.
 Also, you can take advantage of the platform we have developed that will help you stay afloat in the business world during the quarantine.